streamdata-gallery-master/template/_transportation/amadeus/flights-inspiration-search-get.md

         destination and dates to meet the needs of travelers looking for suggestions and a search experience that reflects the way they choose their trip.
 This can help you answer the qu
-      description: <p>The Inspiration Flight Search allows you to find the prices of one-way and return flights from an origin city without necessarily having a destination, or even a flight date, in mind
+      description: The Inspiration Flight Search allows you to find the prices of one-way and return flights from an origin city without necessarily having a destination, or even a flight date, in mind
       operationId: flights.inspiration_search.get
       parameters: